jielinxu/pymilvus/README.md

 # Milvus Python SDK

-Using Milvus python sdk for Milvus
+Use Milvus Python SDK for importing vectors and indexing with Milvus.

 Download
 ---